JavaRockstar/WPS-SLAUGHTER/README.md

 # WPS-SLAUGHTER

-A WPS cracking script by ApatheticEuphoria,
+A WPS cracking script by ApatheticEuphoria
-+ Help & Support from: Aanarchyy,Deltax.
-+ Based on ideas from Repzeroworld.

 + This tool helps to automate the process of testing router WPS vulnerability to flood attacks using multiple* wireless adapters to see if it will reboot and UNLOCK.

 Video Demonstration:
 https://www.youtube.com/watch?v=udg6V4iSlyM

+Credits:
++ Help & Support from: Aanarchyy,Deltax.
++ Based on ideas from Repzeroworld.

 ***3/21/16***